-- 1. Meet the general entrance requirements of the University and present their transcripts at the time of application. - 2.
-Make application to the Appeals and Petitions Committee at Asia-Pacific International University for consideration and evaluation of transferable course credits. - 3.
-International students may be eligible for Advanced Standing credit based on their results on exams such as A or AS levels, Central European Diplomas or a two or three year Certificate, Diploma or Degree Programs such as Associate of Arts (AA) or Associate of Science (AS).
-Advanced Standing may allow for the student to complete a Bachelor's degree in less than four years.
+- 1. Meet the general entrance requirements of the University, and present their transcripts at the time of application. - 2.
+Make application to the Office of Admissions and Records for consideration and evaluation of transferable course credits. - 3.
+International students may be eligible for Advanced Standing credit based on their results on exams such as A or AS levels, Central European Diplomas, a two or three year Certificate, Diploma or Degree Program such as an Associate of Arts (AA) or Associate of Science (AS).
+Advanced Standing may allow for a student to complete a Bachelor's degree in less than four years.